Getting Started: Organizers

 Admin dashboard

-Most organizer workflows happen in the Admin section: creating/editing events, viewing RSVPs, and managing sub requests.
+Most organizer workflows happen in the Admin section: creating/editing events, viewing RSVPs, managing sub requests, reviewing payments, and using analytics tools.

 League admin dashboard